kwantton/Tietokannat_ja_web_ohjelmointi-dinerappthing/README.md

 - [x] "layout.jinja" to use as a template for all the pages (except the error page, too distracting there)
 - [x] major refactorization of visibility toggling in 'app.py', saving about 100 rows of space (repetition out of the window)
 - [x] admin can permanently DELETE categories (in addition to disabling them), and in case of a successful DELETE, the respective category with its associated buttons are "display.style = none"'d -> no need to refresh.
+- [x] csrf_token for every POST, UPDATE or DELETE -kind of form, checking according to session.csrf_token in app.py

 ## Maybe some day..
 - it would be awesome to save ALL info to the db after initial querying of the API so that the Places API wouldn't have to be used after that -> less use of the API (it's not free to use after initial trial), AND faster if your db lives closer to you than Google's servers.